 The truth is that there is no positive outcome for the AS.
 There is no remedy.
 It is an ongoing made-up story.

 When this truth is heard by the AS, it is called negative, nihilistic, empty, meaningless, defeatist.
-The AS doesn’t want it to believe or accept any of this.
+The AS doesn’t want to see or accept any of this.
 It wants its story to continue with success, spiritual illumination, or at least the possibility of rebirth in a heavenly realm as an angel of light or reincarnation as a more evolved life form, perhaps as an avatar.
 It defends itself from this truth through whatever means it has available.
 It has many.

-And now there is simply the presence of this mystery of life being lived in wonder, delight and astonishment, with nothing to grasp.
+And now there is simply the presence of this mystery of life being lived in wonder, delight and astonishment.
+With nothing to grasp.

 Words are never adequate.
 But honesty is.
 I am very careful anytime I write anything as people love to argue, expound and be right rather than consider the veracity of what is being pointed out.
 ‘Being Right’ is a defense mechanism of the Autobiographical Self.